srhopkins/example-project/README.md

 ### Environment
 Colocating application and base infrastructure code is not ideal.
 This monolithic example repository should be pared down and broken up into logical separation of concerns.

-Additional visibility, monitoring and alerting are powerful tools for catching issues early and identifying tipping points.
+Visibility, monitoring and alerting provide the means for catching issues early and identifying tipping points.
 The environment would benefit from some or all of the following.

  * PagerDuty
  * Graylog or EFK (Elasticsearch, Fluentd, Kibana)